Jonah42/DrongoClaim/README.md

 Please note this has not been tested on Mac - it should work though.
 If you use DrongoClaim on a Mac please let me know how it goes!

 At this point the best way to work out what is going wrong is to email me with the error message from the terminal/DrongoClaim and any relevant screenshots/context.
-Most errors should be appropriately handled
+Most errors should be appropriately handled by DrongoClaim.

 ## Contact